Affine Lie algebras and a conditioned space-time Brownian motion in an affine Weyl chamber: introduction

 where $M_{\lambda}(\beta)$ is the multiplicity of the module with highest weight $\beta$ in the decomposition of $V(\omega)\otimes V(\lambda)$, allows to define a transition probability $Q_\omega$ on the set of dominant weights, letting for $\beta$ and $\lambda$ two dominant weights of $\mathfrak{g}$,

 where $h$ is chosen in the region of convergence of the characters.
 Such a Markov chain has been recently considered by C. Lecouvey, E. Lesigne, and M. Peign\'e in \cite{LLP}.

 It is a natural question to ask if there exists a sequence $(h_n)_n$ of elements of $\mathfrak{h}$ such that the corresponding sequence of Markov chains converges towards a continuous process and what the limit is.
-One can show that there are basically three cases depending on the scaling factor.
+One could show that there are basically three cases depending on the scaling factor.
 Roughly speaking the three cases are the following.
-When the scaling factor is $n^{-\alpha}$, with $\alpha\in(0,1)$ (resp. $\alpha>1$), the limiting process has to do with a Brownian motion conditioned (in Doob's sense) to remain in a Weyl chamber (resp. an alcove) associated to the root system of an underlying finite Lie algebra.
+When the scaling factor is $n^{-\alpha}$, with $\alpha\in(0,1)$ (resp. $\alpha>1$), the limiting process has to do with a Brownian motion conditioned -- in Doob's sense -- to remain in a Weyl chamber (resp. an alcove) associated to the root system of an underlying finite dimensional Lie algebra.
 When $\alpha=1$, the limiting process has to do with a space time Brownian motion conditioned to remain in a Weyl chamber associated to the root system of the affine Lie algebra.
 Figure 1 below illustrates three distinct asymptotic behaviors in the case when the affine Lie algebra is $\hat{\mathfrak{sl}_2}$.
-The Weyl chamber $\mathcal C$ is the area delimited by yellow and orange half-planes.
-Essentially, when the scaling factor is $n^{-\alpha}$ with $\alpha\in(0,1)$, the $\Lambda_0$-component of the limiting process is $+\infty$ and its projection on $\R\alpha_1$ is a Brownian motion conditioned to remain positive.
-When the scaling factor is $n^{-\alpha}$ with $\alpha>1$, the projection of the limiting process on $\R_+\Lambda_0+\R\alpha_1$ lives in an interval (highlighted in green within Figure 1) and its projection on $\R\alpha_1$ is a Brownian motion conditioned to remain in an interval.
+The Weyl chamber $\mathcal C$ is the area delimited by gray and light gray half-planes.
+Essentially, when the scaling factor is $n^{-\alpha}$ with $\alpha\in(0,1)$, one could show that the $\Lambda_0$-component of the limiting process is $+\infty$ and that its projection on $\R\alpha_1$ is a Brownian motion conditioned to remain positive.
+When the scaling factor is $n^{-\alpha}$ with $\alpha>1$, one could show that the projection of the limiting process on $\R_+\Lambda_0+\R\alpha_1$ lives in an interval (dashed interval within Figure 1) and that its projection on $\R\alpha_1$ is a Brownian motion conditioned to remain in an interval.
 When the scaling factor is $n^{-1}$, the projection of the limiting process on $\R_+\Lambda_0+\R\alpha_1$ is a space-time Brownian motion conditioned to remain in $\mathcal C$, the time axis being $\R_+\Lambda_0$ and the space axis being $\R\alpha_1$.
 This is this last case which is considered in the paper, for any affine Lie algebras.
 The convergence for the other values of $\alpha$ could be obtained with similar arguments as the ones developed in this paper.
 Nevertheless the case when $\alpha=1$ seems the most interesting case in our context as the limiting process in this case, is the only one that is really specific to the affine framework.
 Thus we prefer to focus on this case.
 In this way we lose in generality but hope to win in clarity.